The Concept of Buddhist Gods

 Therefore, it is a settled matter that in Theravada beliefs a person’s salvation is in their own hands and the Buddhist gods cannot perform outright miracles.
 The only way to correct a person’s bad karma is to replace it with good karma.

-However, in Mahayana and Vajrayana Buddhism there is a much greater acceptance of Buddhist deities and their divine powers.
+However, in Mahayana and Tibetan Buddhism there is a much greater acceptance of Buddhist gods and their divine powers.
 As a result, their devotees are much more sympathetic to the concept of miracles.

-Mahayana Buddhist deities would take an approach that would help devotees help themselves, so to speak.
-But Vajrayana is much more progressive, with sufficient faith, devotees can induce outright miracles from the Vajrayana Buddhist gods.
+As such, Mahayana Buddhist gods would take an approach that would help devotees help themselves, so to speak.
+But Tibetan Buddhism is much more progressive, with sufficient faith, devotees can induce outright miracles from the Tibetan gods.
 This would include karma purification, wealth creation, longevity and bending an estranged lover or even a king to your will.

 How do you pray to Buddhist Gods?

-However, there are also rituals that are performed in Vajrayana Buddhism with the assistance of a shaman or priest.
-These rituals can be performed in addition to prayer, offerings, clean living and liberal recitations of the Buddhist deity’s mantra.
+However, there are also rituals that are performed in Tibetan Buddhism with the assistance of a shaman or priest.
+These rituals can be performed in addition to prayer, offerings, clean living and liberal recitations of the Tibetan gods mantra.